openmrs/openmrs-module-oauth2login/README.md

 1. [Guide for Keycloak](readme/Keycloak.md)
 2. [Guide for Google API](readme/GoogleAPI.md)
+    * This guide may be slightly outdated, see [this post](https://talk.openmrs.org/t/oauth-2-login-module-installation-error/38228/15?u=mksd) for complementary instructions.

-## Platform Requirements
+## OpenMRS Platform Requirements
-OpenMRS Core 2.2.1 or Core 2.3.0 and above.
+OpenMRS Core 2.2.1 or above.